NixOS: For developers

 '/nix/store/j70h9pxi8sn1sq0cy65k5y3knhrmyqb7-python3-3.7.3-env/lib/python3.7/site-packages/requests/__init__.py'>

-from within the environment it has to be added as a
+order to use pip from within the environment it has to be added as a

-like any other.
-Furthermore, pip install
+buildInput like any other.
+Furthermore, pip install must either be invoked

-option to install dependencies under ~/.local/lib
+with the --user option to install dependencies under ~/.local/lib, or even

 to fetch packages from package archives like pypi, typically through utilities

-or using external tools called generators
+available in nixpkgs or using external tools called generators.

 Automatic environment activation using direnv